Medical payments coverage, or MedPay, is a

 $1,000 per person

-Required for drivers with a car insurance policy
+Required for drivers who choose to purchase a car insurance policy to satisfy the state’s financial responsibility requirement

 MedPay is not available in these states: